 The council is an organization which extends membership to all students of color.
 The council was founded to acknowledge and support minority students' experiences at Smith.
 It raises issues relevant to the total Smith community concerning the relationship of race and clinical practice, and plans an annual symposium on these issues.
 The council is dedicated to the training of social workers better able to meet the needs of the minority community.

-Disability Awareness Group
+formerly the Disability Awareness Group

 Neither disclosure of a disability nor identifying as having a disability is necessary to participate in this group.